Sara Conti: 2024–25 season: European silver medalists and World bronze medalists

-2025–26 season
+2025–26 season: Milano Cortina Olympics and Grand Prix Final silver medalists

 Conti/Macii opened the season by winning gold at the 2025 Lombardia Trophy and the 2025 Tayside Trophy.

 They subsequently competed on the 2025–26 Grand Prix series, winning the silver medal at the 2025 Cup of China.
 “I think we did a pretty good free skate today,” Macii commented.
-“It really wasn’t easy skating after the Olympic champions."

-Two weeks later, Conti and Macii took gold at 2025 NHK Trophy.
-“It was a very big competition, like tension was so high today,” noted Conti after the free skate.
-“I feel it in all the elements, but I’m happy because every element was a very good fight."
+“It really wasn't easy skating after the Olympic champions Sui/Han."
+Two weeks later, Conti/Macii took gold at the 2025 NHK Trophy."It was a very big competition, like tension was so high today," noted Conti after the free skate.
+"I feel it in all the elements, but I'm happy because every element was a very good fight."

+The following month, they competed at the 2025–26 Grand Prix Final, where they scored personal bests in all competition segments and won the silver medal behind Miura/Kihara.
+"We are really happy!" said Conti after their free skate.
+"We controlled everything, and I'm so happy that we are really all together on the ice.
+I feel like we are one person on the ice."
+Conti/Macii followed this up by winning their third national title at the 2026 Italian Championships and were subsequently named to the 2026 Winter Olympic team.

+Following the Italian Championships, Conti sustained a knee injury and as a result, the pair withdrew from the 2026 European Championships.
+Due to this, Conti had to wear a knee brace upon returning to training and opted to wear one at the 2026 Winter Olympics.